The C++ Standard Library (STL, Standard Template Library) is a set of tools defined in the C++ language standard.

 : Stores unique key-value pairs.
 Similar tostd::set

-, but with key-value associations.std::unordered_set
+, but with key-value association.std::unordered_set

 andstd::unordered_map